12 Best medium format cameras: (2023 Guide & Reviews)

 I always use color temperature while capturing the solos for portrait and auto or Daylight for landscape photography.

-The camera record the continuous shoot at three fps for 30 frames.
+The camera records the continuous shoot at three fps for 30 frames.

 Why is this camera the best?